landoskape/syd/README.md

 4. Run the tests (`pytest`)
 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+7. Open a Pull Request online

 Please make sure to update tests as appropriate and adhere to the existing coding style.